Staunton and Parkersburg Turnpike: Trans-Allegheny region of Virginia

 Although the eastern Virginians often were not supportive of infrastructure improvements in the Trans-Allegheny region, many easterners all along the coastal areas of the Atlantic Ocean and points inland wanted transportation for commerce as this area was developed.
 However, the regions with mountains were the biggest area where navigable waterways were unavailable and canals impractical.
 Wheeled vehicles in the form of wagons and later railroads and motor vehicles needed to pass through with passengers and freight.
 This support for improvements could gain the broad support needed in the state government.

 Building and funding improvements: tolls

-Toll ferries and toll bridges had long been established as ways to cross obstacles such as waterways, and recover from user fees.
-The investments needed to build the infrastructure and operating expenses to maintain them Turnpikes were among the earlier solutions to crossing the land areas where canals where not practical, such as the mountains.
+Toll ferries and toll bridges had long been established as ways to cross obstacles such as waterways, and recover the investments needed to build the infrastructure and operating expenses to maintain them from user fees.
+Turnpikes were among the earlier solutions to crossing the land areas where canals where not practical, such as the mountains.
 Turnpikes followed the same basic financial model as canals and toll bridges by collecting tolls for passage.
 Such facilities were totally or partially privately funded by private individuals or groups.